1498

 When you complain that your knees hurt, your doctor tries to find a cause.
-If he finds nothing, he tells you that you have osteoarthritis.
+If he finds no known cause, he tells you that you have osteoarthritis.

 The knee is two bones held together by four bands called ligaments.
 The ends of bones are protected by thick gristle called cartilage.
 Osteoarthritis damages cartilage so it does not fit properly, making the knees unstable.
 Strengthening the muscles around the joint stabilizes the knee to allow less movement at the joint, increasing function and decreasing pain.